Tjaay/PottersWebsite/wp-content/plugins/custom-facebook-feed-pro/README.txt

 Support Website: http://smashballoon/custom-facebook-feed/
 Requires at least: 3.0
 Tested up to: 4.9
-Version: 3.2.7
+Version: 3.2.8
 License: Non-distributable, Not for resale

-The Custom Facebook Feed allows you to display a completely customizable Facebook feed of any public Facebook page or group on your website.
+The Custom Facebook Feed allows you to display a completely customizable Facebook feed of any public Facebook page on your website.

 == Description ==
 Display a **completely customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
 Completely match the look and feel of the site with tons of customization options!